- Violent revolutionary organization of the 1960s and 1970s

 In October 1966, Huey P. Newton turned his Oakland, California street gang into the Black Panther Party for Self-Defense.
 His co-founders in this endeavor were Elbert Howard, Reggie Forte, Sherman Forte, Bobby Seale, and Little Bobby Hutton.
 The name of the nascent organization was a composite of two existing groups that Newton greatly admired: a Lowndes County, Missippi organization known as the Black Panthers, and a Louisiana-based entity known as the Deacons for Defense.
 In 1967, Newton shortened his group's name to, simply, the Black Panther Party (BPP).

-To define BPP's mission, Newton wrote a ten-point program stating, among other things, that:
+To define BPP's mission, Newton wrote a ten-point program consisting of the following items: